genuinebyte/sunfright/README.md

 | Thunder Storm     | 12299 - 23699  | ![](docs/thunder_safe.png) |

-In addition to these conditions, your helmet may not take damage if you have Unbreaking or a level of Fire Protection higher than 1.
-There is a `(60 + (40 ÷ (Unbreaking level + Fire Protection level) ) )%` chance that your helmet will take damage.
-Which means if you have Fire Protection I and Unbreaking III, there is a 30% chance your helmet won't take damage.
-With Fire Protection IV and Unbreaking III, there is a 35% chance your helmet won't take damage.
+In addition to these conditions, your helmet may not take damage if you have a Fire Protection level higher than I. If you do, then the extra Fire Protection levels act as Unbreaking.
+So if you have Fire Protection IV, then it is equivalent to Unbreaking III and the sun has a 30% chance to not damage your helmet.
+Fire Protection III has a 27% chance to not damage, and II a 20%.

 ### Notes
 - Respawn helmets disappear when you are safe.